Albany High School (Georgia): Football

-Baseball

-The 1996 team was considered the best team in school history.
-The team went 24-0 in the regular season (Region 1-AAA Champions).
-Albany High was swept in a best of 3 by Hardaway, (they defeated Hardaway twice in the regular season) in the second round of the AAA State Playoffs.
-The Indians baseball team finished the 1996 season at 26-2.

 School stadium

-Hugh Mills Stadium was dedicated to Hugh M. Mills, the school's principal from 1923-1925.
+Hugh Mills Stadium was dedicated to Hugh M. Mills, the school's principal from 1923 to 1925.
 The stadium was located near the school, at 601 North Van Buren Street.
 It was used by teams from all four public high schools: the Albany Indians (now closed), Dougherty Trojans, Monroe Tornadoes, and Westover Patriots football and track teams.
 It was also the host of the girls' state track meet for all five GHSA classifications.

 Albany High was the only school in the Dougherty County School System to have an on-site football stadium, so all the high schools in Dougherty County used Hugh Mills as a home field.
 To alleviate confusion during games between schools, signs were posted at each of the entrance gates to designate the home team.
 If the three schools have home games on the same weekend, games were played on Thursday, Friday, and Saturday nights.